 “She wants you to meet her outside the healer hall,” the boy looked back at him.
 Unabashedly he added, “It’s my dinner time and my sister said she’s not going to save me anything if I’m late, so you can find your way there, right?”

 As he descended down one of the ramps, he spotted the familiar form of the healer in the distance.
 He waved at the white-haired woman, and she waved back, beckoning him to join her.
-As Maximilian followed the healer down the path, the fog swallowed him whole.
+Maximilian hurried down the path towards the healer and the fog swallowed him whole.

 Next